microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 - `NotIn` - The field value must not be included in the set.
 - `NotMatch` - The field value does not match a regular expression pattern.
 - `NullOrEmpty` - The object must not have the specified field or it must be empty.
+- `NotNullOrEmpty` - The object must have the specified field or it must not be empty.
 - `TypeOf` - The field value must be of the specified type.
 - `StartsWith` - The field value must match at least one prefix.
 - `Version` - The field value must be a semantic version string.